karoly-varasdi/de-wiktionary-parser/README.md

 A python library for parsing a [German wiktionary xml file](https://dumps.wikimedia.org/dewiktionary), with an option to export the results to .json format.

-The current version implements the extraction of select information about German nouns (such as gender, declension, special word type information), as well as extracting English translations of German nouns and abbreviations.
+The current version implements the extraction of select information about German nouns (such as gender, declension, special word type information) and adjectives (forms and information on degrees of comparison), as well as extracting English translations of German nouns and abbreviations, and of German adjectives.

 ## Contents